Corporate Governance

 - reviewing the Company’s obligations arising in the event of termination of the Executive Directors’ and Key Management Personnel’s contracts of services to ensure that such contracts contain fair and reasonable termination clauses which are not overly generous, with a view to being fair and avoiding the reward of poor performance.

-The RC can access to expert advice in the field of Executive compensation outside the Company, as and when required.
+The RC may seek external expert advice on executive compensation matters as and when required.
 Such expenses are to be borne by the Company.

-The Board has not engaged any external remuneration consultant to advice on the remuneration matters in FY2024.
+The Board has not engaged any external remuneration consultant to advise on the remuneration matters in FY2025.

 Recommendations of the RC are submitted to the Board for endorsement.
 None of the RC members or Directors are involved in deliberations in respect of any remuneration, compensation or any form of benefit to be granted to him or someone related to him.
 Each member of the RC will abstain from voting on any resolution in respect of his own remuneration package.